America’s survival as a free republic is at grave risk.

 Since 2009, Patriot Week has caught fire across the nation.

 Bi-partisan Patriot Week resolutions and proclamations have been issued by over 17 Governors and State Legislatures, and various counties and municipalities.
-In 2019, the US Senate unanimously passed a Patriot Week resolution, co-sponsored by a Republican and Democrat.
+In 2019 and 2020, the US Senate unanimously passed a Patriot Week resolution, co-sponsored by a Democrat (Senator Gary Peters) and Republican (Senator John Kennedy).

 Patriot Week participants across the nation have included K-12 schools, colleges, law schools, senior centers, libraries, Kiwanis, Rotaries, businesses, banks, law firms, and many others.
 These grassroots participants tailor their Patriot Week efforts to best meet the needs of their circumstances and stakeholders.
 Activities have included, among other things, lessons plans, school assemblies, panel discussions, book signings, guest speakers, essay contests, concerts, parades, picnics, paloozas, 9/11 commemorations, gubernatorial debates, movies, and festivals.

 The annual Patrick Henry Dinner draws hundreds to watch Leah re-enact Patrick Henry’s Give Me Liberty or Give Me Death! speech, has also featured historical re-enactors portraying Benjamin Franklin, Thomas Jefferson, Abraham Lincoln, Alexander Hamilton, and Frederick Douglass, and honors several Patriots of the Year.
 Dozens of lesson plans are available on-line for educators.
-Leah and Judge Warren also produce a local cable program - Patriot Lessons - which is capable of national distribution - with over 110 episodes and counting.
+Leah and Judge Warren also produce a local cable program – Patriot Lessons – which is capable of national distribution – with over 150 episodes and counting.
+The Patriot Lessons: American History & Civics Podcast has tens of thousands of plays.

 The Patriot Week Foundation achieved its 501(c)(3) status in December 2012 and has moved forward by building a sustainable, nonpartisan organization.
 Currently staffed with an Operations Manager and Education Consultant, the Patriot Week Foundation will be adding to its complement of talent shortly.